slatedocs/slate/source/includes/_tests.md

 <code class="block">$ npm install -g mocha</code>

-There are two test suites -- the first only runs "offline" (i.e., not connected to Ethereum) tests, and the second runs a full complement of tests which connect to a local Ethereum node.
-Since the full tests include transactions that send ether, cash, and reputation, it is recommended to carry these out on a private chain!
+There are two test suites -- the first only runs tests which do not require sending transactions to the Ethereum network, and the second runs a full complement of tests, including tests that create events, markets, buy and sell shares, etc.  Generally, it is recommended to only run the full test suite on a private chain.

-Offline tests:
+To run the test suite without transactional tests:

-<code class="block">$ npm run offline</code>
+<code class="block">$ npm run testnet</code>

 To set up a private chain to run the full test suite, run the included [setup.js script](https://github.com/AugurProject/augur.js/blob/master/scripts/setup.js).
 This script requires a local installation of geth, and creates a fresh blockchain (with network ID 10101) in data directory `~/.augur-test`.
 It does *not* create Ethereum accounts for you; you must set these up yourself prior to running setup.js.
 The script assumes that your account password is in a file in the new data directory called `.password`.